 Our board of directors adopted the 2009 Stock Option Plan effective July 21, 2009, and recommended that it be submitted to our shareholders for their approval at the next annual meeting.
 On April 23, 2010, our board of directors approved and adopted, and on June 1, 2010 our stockholders approved, the amended and restated 2009 Stock Option Plan, which we refer to as the 2009 plan.
-As of January 27, 2011, options to purchase 19,409,732 shares of our common stock have been granted under the 2009 plan, not including options to purchase 2,366,667 shares of our common stock that were granted under the 2009 plan and subsequently cancelled.
+An aggregate of 20,000,000 shares of our common stock (subject to adjustment by the compensation committee) are reserved for issuance upon the exercise of options granted under the 2009 plan.
+As of June 20, 2011, options to purchase 19,850,000 shares of our common stock are outstanding under the 2009 plan and no options to purchase shares of our common stock remain available for issuance under the 2009 plan.